NXT Deadline (2022): Aftermath

 After Deadline, it was announced that Roxanne Perez and Grayson Waller would get their respective championship matches at NXT: New Year's Evil on January 10, 2023.
 On the following episode of NXT, however, NXT Women's Champion Mandy Rose attacked Perez.
 The women's title match was subsequently rescheduled for that episode's main event, where Perez defeated Rose to win the title for the first time, ending Rose's reign at 413 days.
 The next day, Rose was released from WWE due to violating the terms of her contract by posting explicit content on her FanTime page (a subscription website similar to OnlyFans).

 Also on NXT, NXT Tag Team Champions The New Day (Kofi Kingston and Xavier Woods) celebrated their win at Deadline, only for Pretty Deadly (Kit Wilson and Elton Prince) to interrupt.
-Kingston and Woods told them that they would get another shot at the championship if they recited the Pledge of Allegiance.
+Kingston and Woods told them that they would get a championship rematch if they recited the Pledge of Allegiance.
 However, Josh Briggs and Brooks Jensen interrupted, and recited the pledge themselves.
-As a result, they became the number one contenders for the title.
+As a result, they became the new number one contenders.
 The match was scheduled for the December 20 episode, where Kingston and Woods retained.
 Prior to the match, Kingston and Woods agreed to give Wilson and Prince a rematch if they found everything on a list.
 On the January 3, 2023, episode, Wilson and Prince stated that at New Year's Evil, they would be competing in a gauntlet match against three other teams to determine the number one contenders for the NXT Tag Team Championship.
 At New Year's Evil, Pretty Deadly were the last team eliminated by a returning Gallus (Mark Coffey and Wolfgang).
-The following week, Pretty Deadly interrupted The New Day as they spoke in the ring, followed by Gallus, and then a brawl between the three teams, which led to Pretty Deadly being added to the match, turning it into a triple threat tag team match.
-The match was subsequently scheduled for Vengeance Day.
-On the January 24 episode, The New Day announced a tag team invitational for the following week's episode, where the winners would be added to the title match, turning it into a fatal four-way tag team match, which was won by Chase University (Andre Chase and Duke Hudson).
+The following week, Pretty Deadly interrupted The New Day as they spoke in the ring, followed by Gallus, and then a brawl between the three teams, which led to Pretty Deadly being added to the match, turning it into a triple threat tag team match, and the match was subsequently scheduled for Vengeance Day.